 6. Additional support

-The final thing to consider when choosing your AdWords outsourcing partner is the support you will receive.
+The final thing to consider when choosing your Google Ads outsourcing partner is the support you will receive.
 White label partners provide extra bells and whistles – tools, software, insight, sales support, and collateral – the icing on top of your outsourcing cake.

 On the flip side, you can’t guarantee this support with a freelancer.
 If they’re experienced, then they’ll provide case studies, sales support, and insight.
 But it is very rare for a freelancer to bring tools and software to the table.
 You may end up having to pay for things like call tracking tools, PPC bid management software, and a reporting platform.
 So you need to consider these extra costs in your calculations.

 This article may seem a little one-sided, seeing as we are a white label PPC provider.
 But that isn’t our intention.
 The reality is that most agencies come to us because they are frustrated or overwhelmed with the freelancer relationships they are managing.
 It’s causing inconsistency with their clients, restricting their ability to scale at speed, and creating unnecessary busy work for their team.

 At the end of the day, the choice is yours.
 For smaller agencies, the freelancer route is a superb starting point.
 It will let you dip your toes in the water and begin building scalable processes.
 But as you grow and scale up your requirements, it is unlikely that freelancers will be enough to fulfill your needs.
 At that point, you either go in-house or seek out a white label partner.